What is Open Banking?

 PISP means Payment Initiation Service Provider.
 This means that the business has been granted permission to request consent from a consumer to connect to their bank account and initiate payments or transfers on their behalf.

 Open Banking is highly secure.
 Not only does it all exist within the banks established and highly secure technology platform, the APIs themselves allow for a highly secure transfer of data.
 You need to authorise the connection between the two parties, which means neither party needs to see your full security credentials and you always stay in control of the data you share, with who and when.

-How do I give permission for a TPP to access my data?
+How do I give permission for a TPP to access data on my behalf?

-When you sign up to a service or app that uses Open Banking, you’ll be taken through a consent journey where you’ll be presented with all the information that the TPP needs access to, to enable them to provide their service.
+When you sign up to a service or app that uses Open Banking, you’ll be taken through a consent journey where you’ll be presented with all the information that the TPP needs to see, in order to provide their service.

 How do I remove permission for a TPP?

-You can see every TPP connected to your bank account from within your online banking.
-From here you can also remove access to any TPP.
+You can see every TPP connected to your account from within your online banking.
+From here you can also remove your permission for any TPP.

-You could also cancel your account directly with the TPP and they would remove the connection for you.
+You could also inform the TPP of your decision to remove your permission or even cancel your account directly with the TPP and they would remove the connection for you.

 Can I ‘Opt-out’ of Open Banking?

-Your bank account is not available by default.
-You control whether anybody can access your bank account, so there is no need to opt-out.
-If you don’t want to share your bank account information, simply don’t consent to any of the services or tools that use it.
+Your account information is not available by default.
+You control whether anybody has permission to see your account information, so there is no need to proactively opt-out.
+If you don’t want to give permission to anyone to see your account information, simply don’t consent to any of the services or tools that use it.